Misterblue/misterblue.github.io/virtualworlds/herbal3d/index.md

 store, convert, interact and simulate the virtual world.

-That is, how can I build a system where an [OpenSimulator] avatar can stand next to a [HighFidelity] avatar.
+That is, how can I build a system where an [OpenSimulator] avatar can stand next to a [Vircadia] avatar.

 Many virtual world implementations are oriented toward specific use cases.
 Whether making a multi-user game, or making a very precise real-time